adlnet/xapi-profiles/xapi-profiles-communication.md

 When checking statements for matching a pattern upon receipt, ordering MUST be based on receipt order insofar as that can be determined.
 If statements are received in the same batch and they are being checked upon receipt, within the batch statements MUST be ordered first by timestamp, and if timestamps are the same, by order within the statement array, with lower indices earlier.

-### Libraries
+## Libraries

 Any library that implements the algorithms given here will be an xAPI Profile Processor library.
-Reference implementation libraries in one or more languages will be provided.

 For each of the library operations, the Profile Server will provide web APIs that are strongly Not Recommended for production usage, but are suitable for experimentation and demonstration.